Aero A.30

-The Aero A.30 was a biplane light bomber and reconnaissance aircraft built in Czechoslovakia in the late 1920s.
+The Aero A.30 was a biplane light bomber and reconnaissance aircraft.
+It was built in Czechoslovakia in the late 1920s.
 It originated as an attempt by Aero to improve the performance of the Aero A.11, but soon evolved into quite a different aircraft, larger and more powerful than its predecessor.
-The aircraft is readily distinguished from other related types by the difference in spans between its wings – the upper set being of much greater span than the lower.
+The aircraft is readily distinguished from other related types, through the difference in spans between its wings – the upper set being of much greater span than the lower.

+Development

+In 1926, the Ministry of National Defense (MNO) issued a request for a long-range reconnaissance and medium bomber aircraft.
+Aero entered the competition with the A.30, based on the Aero A.11, designed by Antonín Husník.
+The A.11 airframe was enlarged and strengthened, and fitted with a Lorraine 12E Courlis engine.
+Prototype test flights continued until the spring of 1927.
+This led to redesigns, including the tail surface, wing reinforcement system and landing gear, so that prototypes weren't considered complete until the summer of 1927.

-Prototypes of the A.30 were retrospectively designated A.130, with the A.230 the main production version.
+Prototypes of the A.30 were retrospectively designated A.130, with the A.230 being the main production version.
 The A.330 and A.430 featured different, more powerful engines, but the latter of these did not enter production, serving instead as the prototype for the Aero A.100.